The iliacus is the little muscle no one told you about...

 • Precise height to provide the perfect amount of pressure • Rounded base so the tip can rotate to press on the iliacus where it attaches at the pelvic bone • Weighted for precise placement rubber angled tip to be effective yet comfortable

 Years of research in the palm of your hand

 The Hip Hook is the world's first Iliacus release tool designed to relax the hard to reach iliacus muscle.
 Simply line the device up with your nipple and slide it down to your hip bone.
 Then roll over and apply your own body weight to immediately release tension and reduce pain.

 SOLVE MYSTERIOUS PAIN IN YOUR BACK, HIPS, AND KNEES

 The Hip Hook eliminates tightness at the core of the hip flexor and quickly reduces strain in the legs, hips, and lower back.
 Say goodbye to the pain caused by hours of sitting at a desk or in car by opening up your iliacus

 GAIN FULL RANGE OF MOTION

 When your hip flexors are relaxed, your whole body is stronger, it moves better, and it feels better.
 The Hip Hook is a secret weapon for increasing full-body range of motion and symmetry.

-Be the first to get your Hip Hook for the pre-sale price of $119
+Be the first to get your Hip Hook for $129 ($20 off retail price) Limited Time Only!

 After working as a Physical Therapist for decades, a pattern started to emerge.
 Tightness in the iliacus caused by too much sitting, overuse in athletics, or being too flexible was causing problems all over the body.
 I talk all about this in my bestselling book, Tight Hip, Twisted Core - The Key to Unresolved Pain.